UK Drug Rebate Rise and VPAG: A perfect storm for Pharma

 Introduction

 The UK's pharmaceutical industry is bracing itself for a significant shake-up.
-The government has announced a substantial rise in the Statutory Scheme payment rate for newer branded medicines, climbing from 15.5% to 32.2% in the second half of 2025.
-This increase, coupled with the Voluntary Scheme for Branded Medicines Pricing, Access and Growth (VPAG), could create a ‘perfect storm’ for pharma companies selling into the UK marketplace.
+The government has announced a substantial rise in the Statutory Scheme payment rate for branded medicines, climbing from 15.5% to 32.2% in the second half of 2025.
+This increase, coupled with the new Voluntary Scheme for Branded Medicines Pricing, Access and Growth (VPAG), could create a ‘perfect storm’ for pharma companies selling into the UK marketplace.

 What do the changes mean for pharmaceutical companies, and why are they being made?